 This is by far my favorite feature in Semrush that I use in many different ways.

-I can use this report to identify keyword opportunities for existing URLs, and to identify keywords to target in new articles.
+I can use this report to identify keyword opportunities for existing URLs and to identify keywords to target in new articles.

 Let’s use an article on Neil Patel’s blog as an example.
 Simply paste the URL in the top search bar: